leivamierg/Programming-Project-Exam-Simulation-Generator/README.md

 ###### History

 This class is quuite simple, it only contains a list of TestRegister records, created specifically to store the previous simulation data.
-Other than supporting JSON serialization and deserialization it also has methods to see the full or a part of the history in the command line./
+Other than supporting JSON serialization and deserialization it also has methods to see the full or a part of the history in the command line.\
 Some of the data saved in the history are: number of questions, correct answers, wrong questions, used time / available time, etc.

 ##### Command Handling